Care for the Dead and Dying

 - Practice partnering with guidance to call in support for one who has died

-Dr. Foor is a licensed psychotherapist, doctor of psychology, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.
+Daniel is a doctor of psychology, experienced ritualist, and the author of Ancestral Medicine: Rituals for Personal and Family Healing.
 He is an initiate in the Òrìṣà tradition of Yoruba-speaking West Africa and has learned from teachers of Mahayana Buddhism, Islamic Sufism, and the older ways of his English and German ancestors.
 Daniel is passionate about training aspiring leaders and change makers in the intersections of cultural healing, animist ethics, and applied ritual arts.
-He lives with his wife and daughters in Western North Carolina, homeland of Cherokee peoples.
+He lives with his wife and two daughters near Granada, Spain in the foothills of the Sierra Nevada Mountains.